samuel8mille/BaseProfileApplication/README.md

 The generated file will be found under `build` package of `baselineprofile` module.
 Go to outputs then to `connected_android_test_additional_output` folder and look for the device used on tests.

-_Run the following command to measusure the application startup metrics_
+_Run the following command to collect application startup and journeys metrics_

 `./gradlew :baselineprofile:connectedAndroidTest -Pandroid.testInstrumentationRunnerArguments.androidx.benchmark.enabledRules=Macrobenchmark`